carloslancha/allskills-mod/README.md

 ## How to install

-Unzip the release .zip file in `HollowKnightPath/hollow_knight_Data/Managed/Mods` folder.
+Unzip the [last release](https://github.com/carloslancha/allskills-mod/releases/latest) .zip file in `HollowKnightPath/hollow_knight_Data/Managed/Mods` folder.

 ## How to integrate in OBS